Cultural Business

 This encompasses a wide range of organisations such as arts companies, cultural venues, galleries and creative businesses led by artists and makers who are structured as organisations rather than as sole traders.

-All applicants must show how their work contributes to Scotland’s cultural landscape and how participation in the CBDP will enhance their organisation’s resilience, innovation or growth within the sector.
+All applicants must show how their work contributes to Scotland’s cultural landscape and how participation in the CBDP will enhance their organisation’s development and growth, or innovation within the sector.

 An organisational reference is required in all cases (except business owners).